Reynear/WindowsToMacSpeaker/README.md

 # WindowsToMacSpeaker
 Allows audio playback form a Windows PC to a MacOS device using multiple protocols.
 - FFmpeg and the RTP protocol
-- JackAudio + NetJack